 Because most undergraduate programs at Ohio State require some work in mathematics, all entering freshmen are required to take the Math Placement Exam.
 You should complete this testing requirement no later than two days prior to orientation and can do so online (see instructions below).
-If you do not take the exam prior to orientation, you must arrive to take the exam the day before your orientation date at 2:30 p.m. to complete the exam.
-If you receive an undetermined ("U") score, you must arrive at 7:30 a.m. the day of your orientation session to complete a second exam on campus.
+If you do not take the exam prior to orientation or you receive an undetermined ("U") score, you must arrive at 7:30 a.m. the day of your orientation session to complete the placement exam on campus.

 You are not required to take the Math Placement Exam if:

 - You have received transfer credit for a specific Ohio State math course (e.g., Math 1151).

 - You received General or Deferred/Unknown mathematics credit that has been evaluated by a mathematics counselor exempting you from the exam (refer to Understanding Your Transfer Credit Report for details).

 - You received a score of 3, 4, or 5 on the AB or BC Advanced Placement (AP) Calculus exam while in high school.
 You will need to have an official copy of your AP test scores sent directly to Undergraduate Admissions to receive credit.